Cactoidal/Chronomancer/README.md

 ### Chronomancer Providers

 Chronomancer providers monitor CCIP OnRamp contracts on sender chains, filter EVM2EVM messages, and provide instant token transfers on destination chains, in exchange for a fee.
-As a Chronomancer provider, you can decide which tokens and networks you want to serve, and which networks you want to monitor for incoming messages.
+As a Chronomancer provider, you can decide which tokens and networks you want to serve, and which networks you want to monitor for outgoing messages.

 Click the `New Token Lane` button to bring up the lane form, where you can enter: